we wear our wheels with pride… Robyn Orlin

 70 min

-The title of this piece is a homage to the rickshaw drivers of South Africa’s past.
-Robyn Orlin’s production, in which she invents a ‘rickshaw dance’, is a celebration of dance and song imbibed with a joyous thirst for life.
+The title of this piece—WE WEAR OUR WHEELS WITH PRIDE AND SLAP YOUR STREET WITH COLOR...
+WE SAID “BONJOUR” TO SATAN IN 1820—is a homage to the rickshaw drivers of South Africa’s past.
+This creation, in which Robyn Orlin invents a ‘rickshaw dance’, is a celebration of dance and song imbibed with a joyous thirst for life.
 The unyielding strength of resistance that it gives rise to is a tribute to the spirit of the Rainbow Nation.

-In South Africa of the 1970’s, at the height of apartheid, its white masters were transported from place to place by Zulu men pulling brightly-coloured rickshaws, a feat requiring a mixture of great strength and dexterity.
-The young Robyn Orlin, at that time a rebellious, young adolescent observed the ornate decoration of their vehicles and headdresses, as well as their sprightly, dance-like steps.
-It was around this time that her political convictions began to take shape.
-The 1970’s also gave rise to the creation of Moving into Dance Mophatong (MIDM), a dance company nourished by Zulu traditions and a flagship for contemporary dance in South Africa.
-Today, her work with the troupe from Johannesburg constitutes a return to a common source.
-Dance, song and costume combine with explosive effect during this encounter the MIDM dancers and the breath-taking singing of Anelisa Stuurman aka Annalyzer, a vocalist and performance artist who has been taking nightclubs by storm from South Africa to Europe.
+During the 1970’s, at the height of apartheid, the young Robyn Orlin observed the ornate decorations of Zulu men’s vehicles and headdresses, as well as their sprightly, dance-like steps.
+The period also coincides with the creation of Moving into Dance Mophatong (MIDM), a company nourished by Zulu traditions and a flagship for contemporary dance in South Africa.
+Today, Robyn Orlin’s work with the troupe from Johannesburg constitutes a return to a common source.
+Dance, song and costume combine with explosive effect during this encounter between the MIDM dancers and the breath-taking singing of Anelisa Stuurman known as Annalyzer.
 In collaboration with the compositor, Yogin Sullaphen, she has developed a style influenced by slam, local Khoisan tradition and research into new forms of modern music.

 About the artist